wuciawe/wuciawe.github.io/_posts/2016-07-03-infix-functions-in-haskell.md

 All infix data constructors must start with a colon.
 The type constructor of functions, (->), is the only infix type constructor that doesn't start with a colon.
 Another exception is that they cannot be (::) as this syntax is reserved for type assertions.

+Data constructors with only non-alphanumeric symbols and that begin with a colon are infix by default; those with alphanumeric names are prefix by default.

+The above two are inconsistent with each other?